Affiliate Disclosure: We receive a commission for purchases made via affiliate links.

 8-See a specialist

 There are several different kinds of treatments for pet allergies.
 It’s worth talking to your medical practitioner as some new medications and sprays might help.
-This is a useful guide on living with too.

 9-Change your vacuum cleaner